kliyer-ai/tag-filter/README.md

 Implement an option to filter by tags.

-You have to use [https://tailwindcss.com/](TailwindCSS) to stile the front-end.
+You have to use [https://tailwindcss.com/](TailwindCSS) to style the front-end.
 Please don't use any other UI library.

 You are free to use a state-management solution of your choice.